dineshmiriyala/bill-generator/README.md

 - Added support to edit customer after creation.
 - Many quality of life upgrades.
 - added a new about me page which can display info about customer.

-## Version 2.1.1 - Latest Update
-- Fixed a bug where total filed can't be edited in create bill page.
-- Fixed dependency on Customer name and added option to use the company name as customer name while creating a new customer.

 ---